-When I went off to Junior High, I returned to my elementary school to volunteer as technical staff for the original production “Shoot For The Stars”.
+When I went off to High School, I returned to my elementary school to volunteer as technical staff for the original production “Shoot For The Stars”.
 Along with my neighbour and friend, Brent, we helped stage one of the most memorable productions Miss Bagshaw put on for that school.
 She gave us T-shirts that had the production name on the front and “STAFF” on the back.
 To this day, it remains one of the most treasured items I own.

 Miss Bagshaw’s rehearsals were demanding – and I say that as both an observer and as a former actor in her productions – but she always sought out the best performance in us because she often had more faith in us than we had in ourselves.
 It is a very powerful thing to have someone believe in you so strongly.

 We were inspired to work hard and to do everything we could to make her proud, to ensure our audience was entertained; and at the end of it all, the sense of accomplishment and the personal pride we felt spurred on our confidence and made its way into everything we did.
 She nurtured a space for us to learn and grow, and to explore our love of music, acting and creative writing.

 Miss Bagshaw’s writing ability was awe-inspiring and her knack for penning a catchy tune was second to none…well, except maybe the greats, like Rodgers and Hammerstein and Webber, but that’s just my humble, nostalgic, opinion.